Hey! I'm Kat.

 So many people get stuck talking about their ideas.
 Sometimes we don't even get that far.
 Your startup idea fades into a "nice thought."
 That cause you're so passionate about gets lost when people don't take action (or worse: they don't remember why they should care).
 And your expertise doesn't get seen if its buried in hours of dense information.

 But I realized that something amazing happens when information is made into something visual.
 We're wired to think visually.
 People can see and respond to information better.
 It gets remembered.
 It gets acted on.
 And sharing information in a way that helps people remember it and act on it is the best way to make ideas reality.

 In 2014, after dreaming of a lifestyle that would let me travel more (and, let's be honest, take more afternoon naps), I left my corporate gig.
 I started katingalls.com because I wanted to help people share their cause, their expertise, and their business ideas visually.
 So that they can stop being ideas, and become real-world results.
 And because, well, I love making pictures.

 I've always been half type-A geek, half rebel art kid.
 When deciding between art school and using my mad math/science skills, I decided to major in engineering.
 Because innovation & creative problem solving seemed like an awesome blend of left & right brain.

 I studied mechanical engineering at Cornell with a focus on product design.
 I also did a masters' thesis is in systems engineering as an undergrad.
-So I got the skills, but skipped the grad degree (and associated loans).
-I lead a team in a product design project using systems engineering techniques.
-While studying, I worked as a gallery intern doing graphic design and illustration.
+So I got the skills, but skipped the grad degree (and the loans!).
+While studying engineering, I worked as a gallery intern doing graphic design and illustration.

 While I've had many roles, the constant has always been balancing analytical and creative.
-My expertise is in visual communication and systems-level problem solving.
 Happily, it all blends together!
-And I love being able to bring out my "engineering hat" or "UX/product designer hat" as I work on different projects now.
+Today, my focus is on visual communication and systems-level problem solving.
+One of my favorite parts of being independent is being able to bring out my "engineering hat" or "UX/product designer hat" as I work on different projects.

 just for fun